DespotBob/Herstamac/README.md

                 /* Define a function that will be used to serialise an event to a string */ config.LogEventWith(x => x.ToString());

-                /* Hmmm - Every state machine needs a unique Id - Get this one from here */ config.UniqueId.FromProperty(p => p.Id);
+                /* Hmmm - Every state machine needs a unique Id - Get this one from here, otherwise it's a GUID! */ config.UniqueId.FromProperty(p => p.Id);
             });